Jeannie Sandoval

 Jeannie L. Ng Sandoval (born January 14, 1965) is a Filipino politician who is currently serving as the Mayor of Malabon since 2022.
 She previously served as Vice Mayor of Malabon from 2013 to 2019.
-She had also served as chairperson of the Philippine Red Cross-Malabon City Chapter, president of Genesis Industrial Gases Corporation, and president of Soroptimist International of Malabon from 2008 to 2016.
+She also served as chairperson of the Philippine Red Cross-Malabon City Chapter, president of Genesis Industrial Gases Corporation, and president of Soroptimist International of Malabon from 2008 to 2016.

 Early life and education

-Jeannie Ng was born on January 14, 1965.
+Jeannie Ng was born on January 14, 1965, to her mother Lucy Ong Ng.
 She finished elementary and high school at Saint Stephen's High School in 1981.
 She finished her bachelor's degree in Computer Science at De La Salle University in 1985.
-She finished bachelor’s degree in Public Administration at University of the East in 2003.

 Political career

 In 2004, she ran for Mayor as a Liberal, but lost to then-ABC President Canuto Senen "Tito" Oreta.
-Few days prior to election day, she promised that if ever she got elected, she will turn the city into a "food city" to elevate the livelihood of her fellow citizens.
+A few days prior to election day, she said that if ever she got elected, she will turn the city into a "food city".

 Vice Mayor of Malabon (2013–2019)

-In 2013, she ran for vice mayor under the United Nationalist Alliance and won with a margin of 575 votes against her closest rival, then-Councilor Edwin Dimaguiba.
+In 2013, she ran for vice mayor under the United Nationalist Alliance and won with a margin of 575 votes against her closest rival, then-Counselor Edwin Dimaguiba.

 In 2016, she ran for re-election under Nacionalista Party, with her running mate Josephine Veronique "Jaye" Lacson-Noel, the incumbent representative at that time.
 Her husband, former Malabon-Navotas Rep. Federico "Ricky" Sandoval II also ran.
-She and her husband won the elections, but her running mate lost to re-electionist Mayor Antolin "Lenlen" Oreta III.
+She and her husband won the elections, but her running mate lost to incumbent Mayor Antolin "Lenlen" Oreta III.

-In 2019, although eligible to run for third and final term as vice mayor, she ran for mayor but lost against re-electionist Mayor Antolin "Lenlen" Oreta III.
+In 2019, although eligible to run for third and final term as vice mayor, she ran for mayor but lost against incumbent mayor Antolin "Lenlen" Oreta III.